voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **getMaxVideoForwarding**(): `Promise`<`number`\>

-Returns the maximum number of video streams that can be transmitted to the local user.
+Returns the maximum number of video streams that can be transmitted to the local participant.

 #### Returns